Captain Marshall D. Craft Jr.

 The citizens we serve have an expectation that those who are vested with the responsibility of enforcing the laws of this state, as well as civilian employees, will hold fast to the standards of professional and individual conduct to preserve the respect, confidence and cooperation of society.

 The public image of the Delaware State Police is, to a large degree, determined by the way the Office of Professional Responsibility responds to allegations of misconduct of its employees.
 The Internal Affairs Office is an essential function designed to maintain professional conduct, integrity and discipline of each employee.
 The office is responsible for investigating allegations of misconduct and conducting investigations to ensure compliance with Divisional rules and regulations and the Code of Ethics.
 The Office of Professional Responsibility is readily accessible to citizens via telephone, letter, Internet or in person.
-In 2015, Captain Robert Hudson, Lieutenant Michael Nelson, Lieutenant Jon Wood and Ms. Charlotte Stepnowski were assigned to the office.
+In 2017, Captain Marshall D. Craft Jr., Lieutenant Thomas Paskevicius, Lieutenant David Hake and Ms. Debra Hughes were assigned to the office.

 2013 Internal Affairs Summary to the Public